 Surprise!
 This is not necessarily true.
 It all hinges on what — and how much — you have for a snack.

-“If it’s been several hours since dinner, having a portion-controlled healthy snack before bed, like a handful of walnuts, is a good way to maintain blood sugar levels, ward off hunger and help you sleep overnight,” Logan said.
+“If it’s been several hours since dinner, having a portion-controlled healthy snack before bed, like a handful of walnuts, is a good way to maintain blood sugar levels, ward off hunger and help you sleep overnight,” Anderson said.
 “But if you’re choosing foods that are high in sugar or caffeine, such as chocolate, they could keep you awake.”

 Larger portions are problematic as well.
 Eating too much before bed could interrupt sleep by contributing to acid reflux (which can progress to GERD), and that can certainly cause you to toss and turn throughout the night.
-Logan suggests aiming for healthy snacks that are 200 calories or less.
+Anderson suggests aiming for healthy snacks that are 200 calories or less.

 “We all need a certain amount of calories every day for health.
 How and when we choose to consume those calories is largely dependent on our lifestyles and nutrition needs,” she said.
 “If you need help creating a nutrition plan for your needs, a dietitian can help.”